-This doctoral project will work with alternative conceptualisations of what sustainability can look like in the early years and will explore children’s tacit embodied experiences of nature, the environment and materials.
+This doctoral project works with alternative conceptualisations of what sustainability can look like in the early years and explores children’s tacit embodied experiences of nature, the environment and materials.
 Through this, children are understood not just in a human-centered socio-cultural context, but in “complexly entwined and collectively agentic more-than-human worlds” (Rooney, 2018).
-The research will draw from multiple concepts around ‘topophilia’ and ‘connection to nature’ such as ‘enchantment’, ‘wayfaring’ and ‘common worlding’ (Tuan, 1974; Beery & Jorgensen, 2016; Ingold, 2011, 2013; Taylor & Giugni, 2012 and Haraway, 2016).
+The research draws from multiple concepts around ‘topophilia’ and ‘connection to nature’ such as ‘enchantment’, ‘wayfaring’ and ‘common worlding’ (Tuan, 1974; Beery & Jorgensen, 2016; Ingold, 2011, 2013; Taylor & Giugni, 2012 and Haraway, 2016).

 In doing so, it aims to analyse and present children’s voices through descriptions that support practitioners in ways of living with children which deviate from the traditional developmental paradigm.

 A final report is expected in 2024 and will be published here.